What’s the purpose of your marketing copy?

 So, here are our top five ways to help ensure your copy or content has a conversational tone that stimulates your reader to pay better attention to—and respond to—your communications.

 1. Use the active voice.
-Strong action verbs stir imagination and produce engagement.
+Strong action verbs stir the imagination and produce engagement.
 But you must use them in their active voice, rather than passive.
 Plus, we talk in an active voice.
 It makes it easier to organize our thoughts.
 And, it leaves a stronger imprint in our minds.

 Instead of saying, “Cells are restored by this secret herb while you sleep”, say “This secret herb rejuvenates cells while you sleep.”

 2. Hang out with your ideal prospect.
 Go spend some time wherever your target customer hangs out.
 Check out Amazon reviews of self-help books…visit online forums to eavesdrop on conversations…or attend industry conventions.
-You can do a Google search for keyphrases that describe your products…check out what followers of your competitors are saying on social media…or send out a short survey to your own list, so you can see how they “talk”.
+You can do a Google search for key phrases that describe your products…check out what followers of your competitors are saying on social media…or send out a short survey to your own list, so you can see how they “talk”.

 Get creative, and soon you’ll “get” to know the conversational tone of your target audience.

 3. Forget everything you learned in English class.
 Well, almost everything.
 Of course, spelling and punctuation are still important.
 But don’t be afraid to slip in ‘but’, ‘and’, ‘plus’, ‘so’, ‘because’, and more at the beginning of sentences.
-These help continue the flow of your message from sentence to sentence, making it sound more like we talk.
+This help continue the flow of your message from sentence to sentence, making it sound more like we talk.
 And, they help shorten up sentences—even break up long paragraphs or blocks of text—making them easier to consume.

 Em dashes (—), commas (,), and ellipses (…) produce a similar effect.
 Use them appropriately to break up longer sentences or separate complementary thoughts in the same sentence to make it easier to read and understand.
 Doing so will make your writing seem smooth and effortless, rather than stiff and impersonal.